Installing your new hardwood floor yourself is a great way to save on project expenses.

 7 Rack the Flooring

 Spread the boards from several bundles across the room.
-Mix bundles, and mix shades, colors, and lengths, using the natural variety in the wood to create a random pattern.
+Mix bundles, and mix shades, colours, and lengths, using the natural variety in the wood to create a random pattern.
 Lay out the boards in the order you'll install them.
 Pros call this "racking the boards."
-Flooring bundles tend to be uniform in color, and if you don't rack them, you'll create noticeable light and dark areas in the floor.
+Flooring bundles tend to be uniform in colour, and if you don't rack them, you'll create noticeable light and dark areas in the floor.
 Make sure you finish the process by arranging the joints so they are sufficiently offset across the floor.

 8 Install the Next Row

 Put the first board of the new row in place.
 Always start a row by selecting or cutting a board at least 6" (15.24cm) longer or shorter than the one used in the first row.
-Put the end against a 1/2" (12.7mm) spacer and seat the edge snugly against its neighbor.
+Put the end against a 1/2" (12.7mm) spacer and seat the edge snugly against its neighbour.
 Gently tap the boards together using a floor mallet.
 Drill pilot holes in the tongues, then nail and countersink them through the tongues (but not the faces) to hold the boards in place.
 Work your way down the rows, one row at a time.

 9 Install the Remaining Rows